 Olympia Provisions: Cured Meats and Tales from an American Charcuterie by Elias Cairo and Meredith Erickson

 In this cookbook, the modern salumeria offers recipes for confits, pâtés, sausages, salami, and more, as well as stories behind the craft and history of charcuterie.
 If you're ready for a project, try your hand at making the traditional Italian cold cut capicola (Tony Soprano's "gabagool").

 Around the Fire: Recipes for Inspired Grilling and Seasonal Feasting from Ox Restaurant by Greg Denton and Gabrielle Quiñónez Denton

-Channel your inner pyromaniac with this book on Latin American-inspired fire cooking techniques from the James Beard Award-winning Ox chefs Greg Denton and Gabrielle Quiñónez Denton.
+Channel your inner pyromaniac with this book on Latin American-inspired fire cooking techniques from the James Beard Award-winning Ox Like Add to a List chefs Greg Denton and Gabrielle Quiñónez Denton.
 You'll learn how to apply heat to create dishes like grilled salmon with sumac oil and green onion yogurt—you'll also want to check out the restaurant's signature chimichurri.

 Petite Pâtisserie: Bon Bons, Petits Fours, Macarons and Other Whimsical Bite-Size Treats by Cheryl Wakerhauser

 From last year's "pancake cereal" craze to tiny cooking videos, diminutive food has been de rigueur for some time now.
 Pix Patisserie owner and pastry chef Cheryl Wakerhauser was right on trend when she released this cookbook with recipes for miniscule sweets last year.
 Try her recipe for miniature seven-layer crêpe cakes, which she describes as "birthday cakes for French Chihuahuas."